Residencias Artísticas de Artes Escénicas y música_desplegable

 ATLAS, MAP OF MOVES

 Dani Pannullo's creation is inspired by the travels of the photographer José Ortiz Echagüe, where the artist captured the landscapes, roots and customs of the countries he visited with masterful scenographic composition.
 Panullo is inspired by Ortiz Echagüe's work to show the viewer the beauty of the static through the movements of these new forms of expression.

 ATLAS Map of moves proposes a journey through the new techniques of corporal expression created by young people on the outskirts of cities all over the world.
 Greco-Roman wrestling, freestyle workout, B-boying and parkour present acrobatics, movements of great physical dexterity, risk and madness of great beauty that build a contemporary urban ballet inspired by the work of Ortiz Echagüe.

 These forms of corporal expression have been born on beaches, parks and terraces all over the world and have managed to captivate many young people.
 For this reason, the show aims to construct an urban discourse that unites those who practise these techniques on a daily basis and who, for various reasons - geographical, social, educational, etc. - are distant from each other.

-Martín's residency at the Museo Universidad de Navarra generated three works -Control, Symptoma and Oximórica- and a constant of reflexive actions and developments.
-The artist's traces and notes, some of his keys and obsessions were collected in the book "Cuadernos de Creación", the first volume of the collection of the same name.
+Martín's residency at Museo Universidad de Navarra generated three works -Control, Symptoma and Oximórica- and a constant of reflexive actions and developments.
+The traces and notes of the artist, some of his keys and obsessions were collected in the book "Cuadernos de Creación", first volume of the collection of the same name.
 In it, you can also browse through the images, landscapes or texts that inspire the author.